serverless/serverless/docs/4_invoking-functions.md

+---
+title: Invoking Serverless Functions
+description: todo
+layout: Page
+---

 # Invoking a function

 We've just created and deployed our very first service to our cloud provider.

 The service skeleton which Serverless created for us included a function with a corresponding function handler (the `handler.js` file).

 Let's invoke this function to see if the service was deployed successfully.